orihalalmit/stock-tracker/PRODUCTION_SETUP.md

 - Use a dedicated database user with minimal permissions
 - Enable authentication on your MongoDB instance
 - Use SSL/TLS connections in production

+### 4. API Key Security
+- **Polygon.io API**: Required for accurate forex data (USD/ILS, EUR/USD, etc.)
+  - Sign up at https://polygon.io and get your API key
+  - Free tier has rate limits; consider upgrading for production use
+  - Without this key, the app will use fallback forex data
+- **Alpaca API**: Optional for live stock market data
+  - Use paper trading URL for testing: https://paper-api.alpaca.markets/v2
+  - Use live URL for production: https://api.alpaca.markets/v2

 ## Deployment Steps